Week Ending May 30, 2026 | Q2 Edition

 Cycle Position: Current credit quality sits closer to a 2019-style benign environment transitioning toward a more cautious 2007 pre-crisis stance than to the extremes of 2010 peak stress.
 Delinquency and PDNA levels are well below crisis peaks but above pre-pandemic norms in CRE, C&I, and construction.
 Conventional bank financing is available but rationed to stronger sponsors, cleaner assets, and simpler structures.
 More marginal, highly levered, or transitional deals increasingly need private credit, non-bank construction lenders, and structured tax-credit capital layers to complete their stack.

-RATE SNAPSHOT | Week of April 27, 2026
+RATE SNAPSHOT | Week ending May 30, 2026

 Week-over-week change:

-• Tax Credits: Unchanged
+• Tax Credits: Unchanged — three quarters running

 Who We Serve